ruxunderscore/sysinfo.py/README.md

 The sysinfo-raspi.py script is compatible with systems that do not have some dmi class information available.

 ## TODO
-Work around DMI Class info missing on some devices.
+ - Work around DMI Class info missing on some devices.
+ - Create a Python Script for use in Windows.